Skip to main content

 Creating a basic layout will either cut the data in the merged cells into separate columns, or it will push it all into a single column if you have the "Merge cells with overflowing text" option selected.

-The first thing you want to do is selected the cells in each row that need to be merged, then right-click and select "Merge" to set the layout.
+The first thing you want to do is select the cells in each row that need to be merged.
+This can be done by clicking and dragging your cursor over the cells.
+Once you have selected all the cells, right-click and select "Merge" from the options menu.

-This will push them all into the first column.
+This will push all the selected cells into the first column of the merged cells.

 You'll notice that, if you convert your file now, your merged cells show up in the first column, just like in the preview.